ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Photometry validation

-To validate the accuracy of our catalogs, we compared our ``optimal'' catalogs (see Sect. \ref{photometry}) to other available ones, either published or obtained via private communication with the proprietary teams.
-We considered both archival catalogs based on \textit{HST} observations (CANDELS and \textsc{Astrodeep} releases), and recent \textit{JWST} catalogs from various research groups: P23 and \citet{Weaver2024} for ABELL2744, \citet{Finkelstein2023a} for CEERS, S. Finkelstein's priv. comm. catalog for NGDEEP, and the JADES public catalogs for the two JADES fields, v2.0 for GOODS-South and v1.0 for GOODS-North \citep[see][]{Rieke2023}\footnote{\texttt{https://archive.stsci.edu/hlsp/jades}}.
+To validate the accuracy of our catalogues, we compared our `optimal' catalogues (see Sect. \ref{photometry}) to other available ones, either published or obtained via private communication with the proprietary teams.
+We considered both archival catalogues based on \textrm{HST} observations (CANDELS and \textsc{Astrodeep} releases), and recent \textrm{JWST} catalogues from various research groups: P23 and \citet{Weaver2024} for ABELL2744, \citet{Finkelstein2023a} for CEERS, S. Finkelstein's priv. comm. catalogue for NGDEEP, and the JADES public catalogues for the two JADES fields, v2.0 for GOODS-South and v1.0 for GOODS-North \citep[see][]{Rieke2023}\footnote{\texttt{https://archive.stsci.edu/hlsp/jades}}, which also include photometry from the JEMS programme \citep{Williams2023}.

-We cross-matched the catalogs using the equatorial coordinates of the detected sources with a searching radius of 0.35".
-For the comparisons we only considered sources that have SNR $>5$ in both catalogs, and flag $<200$ in this work (i.e., well-behaved galaxies, non-blended in the detection stack; see Sect. \ref{flag}).
+We cross-matched the catalogues using the equatorial coordinates of the detected sources with a searching radius of 0.35".
+For the comparison, we only considered sources that have S/N $>5$ in both catalogues and flagged $<200$ in this work (i.e. well-behaved galaxies, non-blended in the detection stack; see Sect. \ref{flag}).

-Since many details about the detection procedure vary significantly because of the different techniques adopted in the various works, we choose to focus on colors rather than on total fluxes, as they convey a more robust diagnostic on the accuracy of the estimated SED of the galaxies.
-The results are shown in Figs. \ref{compflux1} to \ref{compflux6} (the last panel for each field shows the relative difference in the total flux in F444W for \textit{JWST} catalogs and in F160W for \textit{HST} catalogs, for the sake of completeness).
+Since many details about the detection procedure vary significantly because of the different techniques adopted in the various works, we chose to focus on colours rather than on total fluxes, as they convey a more robust diagnostic on the accuracy of the estimated SED of the galaxies.
+The results are shown in Figs. D.1 to D.6.
+The last panel for each field shows the relative difference in the total flux in F444W for \textrm{JWST} catalogues and in F160W for \textrm{HST} catalogues, for the sake of completeness.
+An example for one field (ABELL2744) is given in Fig. \ref{compfluxex}.